PeterDrake/drakepedia/data_structures/objects_as_containers.md

 ## Overview
 ## Additional Resources
 ## Questions
+1. :star: What reserved word is used when creating an object?
-1. :star: What is printed by the program below?
+1. :star::star: What is printed by the program below?
     ```java
     public class Mystery {